What can you use a Dry Box for?

 What can you protect?

-When it comes to diving or snorkeling then you usually want to protect electronics from the water.
-This could be your car keys, cell phone, or other electronics you might have.
+When it comes to diving or snorkeling then you usually want to protect electronics and valuables from the water.
+This could be your car keys, cell phone, or other valuables and electronic devices you might have.

 Many times you can leave those items behind on a boat or the beach so they can’t get wet.
 It can be a bad idea though to leave your valuables behind specifically when you’re snorkeling and you enter the water from the beach.
 Unfortunately, it happens more often than we want to believe that valuables get stolen in such a situation.